Operation Ezra and Nehemiah: Aftermath

 Until Operation Ezra and Nehemiah, there were 28 Jewish educational institutions in Baghdad, 16 under the supervision of the community committee and the rest privately run.
 The number of pupils reached 12,000 and many others learned in foreign and government schools.
 About 400 students studied medicine, law, economics, pharmacy, and engineering.
 In 1951, the Jewish school for the blind was closed; it was the only school of its type in Baghdad.
 The Jews of Baghdad had two hospitals in which the poor received free treatment, and several philanthropic services.
 Out of sixty synagogues in 1950, there remained only seven after 1970.
 Most public buildings were seized by the government for paltry or no compensation.
 Those Jewish refugees have been fed, housed and absorbed by Israel.

 After the initial emigration, the number of Jews in Baghdad decreased from 100,000 to 5,000.
 Although they enjoyed a brief period of security during the reign of Abdul Karim Qassim, later regimes would seriously increase the persecution of Iraqi Jews.
 In 1968, there were only about 2,000 Jews still living there.
 On January 27, 1969, nine Jews were hanged on charges of spying for Israel, causing most of the remaining community to flee the country.
-In 2020 only 4 Jews were still alive in Iraq In March 2021 only 3 were still alive.
+In 2020 only 4 Jews were still alive in Iraq.
+In March 2021 only 3.